MrReaper781/Smart-Finance-Tracker/README.md

 ---

-Built with ❤️ using Next.js and modern web technologies.
+Built using Next.js and modern web technologies.